AP World History

 I attended the University of Pittsburgh and obtained a B.Phil. in Linguistics and International Studies.
 This included a certificate in Latin American Studies and another in Global Studies with a concentration in Africa.
 My coursework was focused on modern Latin American and African history, as well as the evolution of cultural practices across times and places.
 While at Pitt, I participated in group field research in Nicaragua on Nicaraguan Sign Language, and conducted an independent research trip to describe Honduran Sign Language, essentially undocumented at the time.
 After graduating, I developed profiled modern health cultures and revised guides on working with interpreters for U.S. medical personal deployed into conflict and disaster zones.
 I look forward to bringing this knowledge of global histories and cultures to class discussion.

-I am completing an M.Sc. in Human Communication Disorders from Dalhousie University and will be practicing clinically in the fall.
+I recently completed a M.Sc. in Human Communication Disorders from Dalhousie University and am practicing as a clinician in various fly-in communities in the subarctic.
 While at Dalhousie, I served as a research fellow for the Canadian Institutes of Health Research with the Linguistics Department at National Tsinghua University in the Republic of China (Taiwan).
 What I bring to the class from these experiences is predominately a strong foundation in research and knowledge production, skills I hope to share with my students during this course.
 Additionally, I will use this background to assist students in developing personally motivating questions, searching out appropriate evidence, synthesizing and advancing an argument, and applying that argument to answer those relevant questions.

 I have lived in three countries and visited many more.
 Because of this, I am multilingual and have close connections across five continents.
 I enjoy teaching this seminar to keep up to date with the social sciences and to learn more about the many stories and perspectives of cultures across the globe.